daniel-nawrocki/Solver-v2/roadmap.md

 - hole trace / projected path visualization mode
 - annotation tools
 - additional diagram fields and validation rules
+- expanded Help menu / content for the unified planner
+- manual timing tool
+- better presentation / layout for the pattern and diameter box area
+- tonnage calculator
+- automatic burden and spacing designation workflow:
+  - separate burden / spacing boxes with an `x` between them
+  - assign both face pattern and interior pattern values first
+  - designate the face after pattern entry
+  - apply the face pattern to face-designated holes
+  - apply the interior pattern to all other holes

 ## Long-Term Ideas
 - real login/auth with unique profiles